lgbt-foundation/whitepaper/whitepaper.md

 ### Partners

 The full list of partners will be released shortly.
-Please [link]subscribe to our newsletter[/link] to be informed about the launch partners and other parties that have expressed interest in adopting the LGBT Token.
+Please [link to lgbt-token.org]subscribe to our newsletter[/link] to be informed about the launch partners and other parties that have expressed interest in adopting the LGBT Token.